mattkirwan/mattkirwan.github.io/_posts/2016-10-17-apache-kafka-series-1-an-introduction.md

 Zookeeper is a centralised service for coordinating distributed systems.
 Kafka is designed as a distributed system and for this reason it intentionally offloads the common problems associated with coordinating these distributed systems.

-It has a hard depenency on Zookeeper.
+It has a hard dependency on Zookeeper.
 This is a great thing.
 It allows Kafka to what it's good at without re-inventing the wheel and trying to solve problems it shouldn't be concerned with.

 Kafka hands off several things to Zookeeper for management and coordination - namely broker, partition and topic management.